jlan84/pandas-assignment/readme.md

 * What do I want to ___learn___?
 * Alright to be ___exploratory___ (and the best analysis often are)

+Using the above points as a framework think concretely and quantitatively about what we want to answer.

 1. Formulate an appropriate problem statement given our case study

 ### ___Determine Goal___

 Now that we have a problem we hope to solve, let us begin to quantify our analysis.
-Since our _Problem Statement_ is often qualitative and broad, we can ask further questions to better define what we hope to achieve.

 #### Some things to note about our goals and approach: